 Director, Lunar and Planetary Laboratory

-Why come to Arizona for Planetary Science
+Why choose Arizona for Planetary Science?

 The Lunar and Planetary Laboratory offers one of the world’s leading programs in planetary science that offers many opportunities for postdocs.
 Research at LPL is interdisciplinary and covers virtually every aspect and method in planetary science, including the planets and satellites in the solar system as well as exoplanets and astrobiology.
 Our faculty, staff and students study planetary surfaces and atmospheres by using remote observations, in-situ measurements, laboratory studies and theoretical models.
 The department leads efforts to map and characterize small bodies in the solar system and to study the environments in which planets form.
 In addition, LPL also includes a group in solar and heliospheric research.